 Lagro is a tiny town located in the state of Indiana.
 With a population of 348 people and just one neighborhood, Lagro is the 431st largest community in Indiana.
-Lagro has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Lagro has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Lagro, you'll notice that it is more blue-collar than most other communities in America.
-56.72% of Lagro’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Lagro is a town of transportation and shipping workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Lagro who work in maintenance occupations (8.21%), office and administrative support (5.97%), and sales jobs (5.97%).
+Lagro is a blue-collar town, with 49.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Lagro is a town of transportation and shipping workers, service providers, and professionals.
+There are especially a lot of people living in Lagro who work in maintenance occupations (11.27%), healthcare (9.86%), and food service (8.45%).

-Lagro’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Lagro’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small town, Lagro does not have a public transit system used by locals to get to and from work.

 The people who call Lagro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lagro residents report their race to be White, followed by Native American.
-Important ancestries of people in Lagro include German, English, Irish, Dutch, and Scots-Irish.
+Important ancestries of people in Lagro include German, English, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Lagro is English.
 Other important languages spoken here include Italian and Other Asian languages.